w3f/Grant-Milestone-Delivery/evaluations/liberland_2_jkl.md

 2023-04-14 13:26:27 🔨 Initializing Genesis block/state (state: 0x12f5…4c6f, header-hash: 0x9f82…9441)
 2023-04-14 13:26:27 👴 Loading GRANDPA authority set from genesis on what appears to be first startup.
 ```

+###  Concluding Remarks

+Based on my evaluation, you have not provided all the deliverables as described in you application.
+Thus I have to reject this delivery.
+My advise is to update your initial application with the exact deliverables that you are delivering for this milestone, before it can be accepted.

+Furthermore, a lot of your pallets are derivative work from already existing pallets (such as registry, nfts) and I would expect more original work for grant submission.

+Note that this evaluation is not binding since I do not work of Web3 Foundation, so the Web3 team can accept your delivery in its current state.